 Upcoming Career Fairs

-Post-Graduate Planning and Experiential Education will host two virtual career fairs during the fall 2021 semester.
+Post-Graduate Planning and Experiential Education will host one in-person networking event and two virtual career fairs during the fall 2021 semester.
 Whether you are looking for an internship, a full-time position, or co-op, attending a career fair is an important part of your search.